-- Completed application-Apply online at www.augsburg.edu/mba - Two personal statements - Applicants must submit an official transcript(s) from the regionally-accredited institution granting the Bachelor's degree and from the most recently attended institution, if not the same. - Military veterans are required to submit all official transcripts from previously attended institutions to qualify for military benefits. - In the case where prerequisite requirements exist or transfer credits or waivers are sought, official transcripts are required from institutions at which the prerequisites or equivalents were completed. - The Program Director may ask for additional transcripts if determined to be necessary. - Current résumé of work history - Two confidential letters of recommendation preferred but not required - MBA Math (optional for admission based on past experience; passing score required for the quantitative courses)
+- Completed application-Apply online at www.augsburg.edu/mba - Personal Essay - Applicants must submit an official transcript(s) from the institution granting the Bachelor's degree and from the most recently attended institution, if not the same. - Military veterans are required to submit all official transcripts from previously attended institutions to qualify for military benefits. - o In the case where prerequisite requirements exist or transfer credits or waivers are sought, official transcripts are required from institutions at which the prerequisites or equivalents were completed. - o The Program Director may ask for additional transcripts if determined to be necessary. - Resume/CV - Two letters of recommendation preferred but not required - Personal interview with Augsburg MBA Program Director. - MBA Math replaces the need for the GMAT or GRE (optional for admission based on past experience; passing score required for the quantitative courses)

 International applicants must submit the required application materials listed above.
-Refer to the additional requirements outlined in Admission of International Students in the Graduate Admissions section.
+Refer to the additional requirements outlined in Admission of International Students.